IDSA EDUCATION SYMPOSIUM

 Crossing the Aisles

-Work that brings together inter and multi-disciplinary teams including academia, industry, and community stakeholders to create experiences that continue to cross the divide, such as lessons learned, new opportunities discovered, future developments, pandemic-specific insights.
+Work that brings together inter and multi-disciplinary teams including academia, industry, and community stakeholders to create experiences that continue to cross the divide, such as lessons learned, new opportunities discovered, future developments, and pandemic-specific insights.

 Verena Paepcke-Hjeltness, IDSA

-Assistant Professor Industrial Design
+Assistant Professor of Industrial Design at

 Iowa State University